Paslode Cordless Framing Nailer Review (CF325, Battery & Fuel Cell Model)

 Price & What Does the Paslode Kit Include?

 The Paslode CF325 Cordless Framing Nailer retails for a little under $399 on Amazon (at that link).
 Amazon’s prices are competitive with the typical local purchase joints and you can sometimes avoid sales tax purchasing online.
-You can also find fuel cell and nail combinations on Amazon (in fact, Amazon will recommend them at the time of purchase).
+You can also find the kit at Home Depot, Lowes, and right on paslode.com.

 The Paslode CF325 ships with: